 Go comment on posts relevant to your cause.
 Befriend potential speakers, advocates, etc. to spread your message.
 Invite people to share their stories on your social media.

 Keep in touch with them and don’t make them forget you.
 Don’t be afraid to ask for suggestions and advice from your audience.
 It makes them feel they have a personal connection to your brand.

 You see, how talking and connecting to people is helping you to effectively communicate your cause in a non-promotional context.
 Therefore, it is important to include networking as one of the important plans of action in your social media marketing strategy.

 Make your content exclusive

-There are lots of non-profit organizations out there that use Facebook and Twitter, what makes you stand out?
+There are lots of non-profit organisation out there that use Facebook and Twitter, what makes you stand out?
 You have to post relevant and interactive content religiously to make the best out of social media.

 Spy on your success route

 Retaining the audience is one of the most difficult tasks.
 Your work does not end at collecting the people, you have to keep up with them.
-Analyze the content that is working for your audience and continue doing it.
+Analyse the content that is working for your audience and continue doing it.

 Also, you can tweak your content just a little once in a while to see how it performs.
 You can track this by preparing a small report on the performance of your posts every weak.
 The idea is just to keep an eye out and have some insight so that all your efforts do not get sunk.